Familiar with dwell time?

 “Dwell time, in a sense, is an amalgam of bounce rate and time-on-site metrics – it measures how long it takes for someone to return to a SERP after clicking on a result (and it can be measured directly from the search engine’s own data).”

 Time on page, on the other hand, refers to the amount of time a visitor spends on a page before navigating anywhere else.
+This factor can be heavily influenced by time on page SEO.

 I know, sounds a lot like dwell time, right?